 - this cross-curricular classroom resource just takes 5 minutes a week!

-- you can get Who Is NOBODY? running in any group situations
+- Who Is NOBODY? works in any group situations & is reusable

-- students build mutual RESPECT through their projects which helps class management
+- students build mutual RESPECT through their projects which is KEY for class management

-Who Is NOBODY? is a classroom-based program that is implemented in Kindergarten to Grade 12 classrooms.
+Who Is NOBODY? is a classroom-based program that’s implemented in Kindergarten to Grade 12 classrooms.

 The Who Is NOBODY?
 Program arrives in a suitcase.